ziolai/finite_element_electrical_engineering/project-based-assignment/method-moments/minor_cse/readme.md

 The approach we suggest here is expected to render the computation of the magnetization field in realistic applications feasible.

 <b>Assembly of the linear system</b>: The focus of the project is placed on the assembly of the linear system.
 A computationally efficient procedure to treat the six-dimensional interaction integrals will have to be developed.
-We will use the Euler Integration Theorem (a generalization of the Green-Gauss divergence theorem) for lineaqr systems.
+We will use the Euler Integration Theorem (a generalization of the Green-Gauss divergence theorem) for homogeneous functions.

 <b>Solve of the linear system</b>: Once the linear system is solved, it can be solved by a direct linear solveer for symmetric and positive definite linear system.
 Such solver are based on a Choleskly decomposition of the coefficient matrix.